gariasf/agenda/README.md

 Since there are a few job queue solutions, here a table comparing them to help you use the one that better suits your needs.

-Agenda is great if you need something that is simple and backed by DynamoDB.
+Aws-agenda is great if you need something that is simple and backed by DynamoDB.

 | Feature         | Bull          | Kue   | Bee | Agenda | Agenda AWS |
 | :-------------  |:-------------:|:-----:|:---:|:------:|:----------:|